Animal Justice Party Aotearoa New Zealand: Advocacy

 In addition to being a political party, the AJP also acts as somewhat of an advocacy group, hosting petitions for or against government actions.

 Mud farming

-Mud farming, also known as intensive winter grazing, is a practice are confined over winter to outdoor feeding areas planted with annual forage crops.
+Mud farming, also known as intensive winter grazing, is a practice where animals are confined over winter to outdoor feeding areas planted with annual forage crops.
 AJPANZ claims that it causes immense harm to animals and our environment and created a template to send a submissions to government ministers and the Southland mayor, urging them to thoroughly investigate farms to ensure they aren't mud farming and to establish a Minister for Animals to enforce animal welfare laws.

 Live export

 Live exporting is the practice of shipping living livestock overseas by sea.
 It has been illegal in New Zealand since April of 2023, the current coalition government has promised to overturn that ban.
 AJPANZ has a petition urging the government to keep the ban and it also hopes to convince individual ports, local councils and the global community to take policy positions against live export.